 Ratings Risk.
 No assurance can be given that, at the Settlement Date of the 2021-R2 Bonds, the ratings described under "RATINGS" herein will continue to be in effect.
 As described above, the Forward Delivery Purchase Contract does not permit the Underwriters to refuse to accept delivery of and pay for the 2021-R2 Bonds because of any adverse change in the business or affairs of the City, unless such adverse change results in a reduction or withdrawal of the assigned ratings on the 2021-R2 Bonds below investment grade by any rating agency then rating the 2021-R2 Bonds or, as of the Settlement Date, the failure by any of the rating agencies to assign the ratings to the 2021-R2 Bonds.
-The ratings in effect as of the Settlement Date may not be the same ratings that were in effect or expected as of the Initial Closing Date.
 See "RATINGS" herein.